avpai-dinosaur/leetcodeGame/README.md

 # Project Structure
 The data/ folder contains files pertaining to the layout of the map and the visuals of game objects.

-## data/map/
+## data
-This folder contains the files which can be loaded into the Tiled map editor and used to edit the map.
+This folder contains Tiled and Krita project files.